-- geological, technical, drilling and processing problems; - fluctuations in foreign exchange or interest rates and stock market volatility; - uncertainties associated with changes in legislation, including, but not limited to, changes in income tax laws and to oil and natural gas royalty frameworks; and - the other factors discussed under "Risk Factors".
+- geological, technical, drilling and processing problems; - fluctuations in foreign exchange or interest rates and stock market volatility; - restrictions on transportation, including pipeline systems; - uncertainties associated with changes in legislation, including, but not limited to, changes in income tax laws and oil and natural gas royalty frameworks; and - the other factors discussed under "Risk Factors".

-Statements relating to "reserves" are deemed to be forward-looking statements, as they involve the implied assessment, based on current estimates and assumptions, that the reserves described can be profitably produced in the future.
+Statements relating to reserves are deemed to be forward-looking statements, as they involve the implied assessment, based on current estimates and assumptions, that the reserves described can be profitably produced in the future.
 The foregoing lists of factors are not exhaustive.
 The forward-looking statements contained in this Annual Information Form are expressly qualified by this cautionary statement.
-Peyto does not undertake any obligation to publicly update or revise any forward-looking statements, except as required by securities law.
+Peyto does not undertake any obligation to publicly update or revise any forward-looking statements, except as required by applicable securities law.